drupalprojects/signup/README.txt

 Send feature requests and bug reports to the issue tracking system for the signup module: http://drupal.org/node/add/project_issue/signup.
-For a list of future work, also see TODO.txt.
+For a list of future work, also see http://groups.drupal.org/node/5044.

 This module was originally co-developed by Chad Phillips and Jeff Robbins, and sponsored by Jeff Robbins.
 It is now being maintained